Treatment Services

 DOMESTIC VIOLENCE INTERVENTION SERVICES (DVIT)

-The DVIT program is fully certified by the Washington State Department of Social and Health Services.
+The DVIT program is fully certified by the Washington State Department of Health.

 ASSISTED OUTPATIENT TREATMENT (AOT)